Ranked Choice Voting

 You may rank up to 3 candidates in the County Board race.

 No. All 1st choice votes are counted in the initial round of tabulation.
-Only if your 1st choice vote gets eliminated will your 2nd or 3rd choice vote come into play.
+Your ballot will stay with your 1st choice until that candidates gets enough votes to win or is eliminated.
+Only then will your 2nd or 3rd choice vote come into play.

 Do I need to rank all candidates?